ALTER TABLE¶

 By default, the table owner is not affected by the row-level access control feature.
 However, if row-level access control is forcibly enabled, the table owner (excluding system administrators) will be affected.
 System administrators are not affected by any row-level access control policies.

-Changes the local hot partitions that meet the criteria defined by the rules specified in the storage_policy parameter of an OBS hot or cold table to the cold partitions stored in the OBS.
+Changes the local hot partitions that meet the criteria specified in the storage_policy parameter of an OBS multi-temperature table to the cold partitions stored in the OBS.

 For example, if storage_policy is set to 'LMT:10' for an OBS hot or cold table when it is created, the partitions that are not updated within the last 10 days are switched to cold partitions in the OBS.